 They suggested we could camp on the soccer field next to the school.
 Unfortunately, the schoolteacher just left, and being a Friday closed the gates of the main entrance.
 Being a Friday afternoon, half of the village was drunk so we decided to continue cycling down to find a better camp spot.
 It was getting dark though, so we looked for an emergency camp.

-Together with the English couple we decided it would be best to pitch our tent on someone’s property.
+Together with the English couple, we decided it would be best to pitch our tent on someone’s property.
 While we were setting up camp in the dark, the farmer saw some lights and came down to see who was on his land.
 It turned out to be a memorable evening and set the tone for all the friendly and hospitable people we met on this trip.
-The farmer, Sergio, was mostly curious about all our gear, especially the stove.
+The farmer, Sergio, was curious about all our gear, especially the stove.
 We made conversation with him for a few hours whilst eating and sharing our food and hot drinks.

 The next day we arrived in Antabamba.
-Riding towards this town, you have incredible views on some spectacular pre-Incan terraces.
+Riding towards this town, you have incredible views of some spectacular pre-Incan terraces.
 It is amazing to see how whole mountainsides are reshaped for agriculture.
 More incredible is that they are still in use today.
 Antabamba is a nice mountain town with some hotels and all the shops you need.
 We stayed one night at Hostal Alfaro because we met the owner, Marcus, upon arrival.
-He being a cycling fanatic was delighted with our stay.
+He, being a cycling fanatic, was delighted with our stay.
 The next day though, we moved to hostal Milagros.
 It is a better-equipped hostel with Wi-Fi and a restaurant.
 We can recommend the grilled chicken and fried potatoes.
 It is the best we had in all of South America so far!
 Because Nienke got pretty sick (not from the chicken) for three days and had to wait for recovery, we had to say goodbye to Don & Jo.

 Cycling over 5000m pass – Antabamba to Huacullo

 Nienke eventually got better after a few days.
 We left Antabamba and headed for ‘El silencio’, the pampa.
 Road conditions were still ok and so were the gradients.
-As we were making good headway, a pick-up truck with mining personnel passed by and stopped to make chitchat and photo’s.
+As we were making good headway, a pick-up truck with mining personnel passed by and stopped to make chitchat and photos.

 Late in the afternoon, we reached our planned camping spot next to a small lake.
 The next morning, a farmer came to us for a chat.
-Apparently we were not the only cyclists that picked this lake to camp.
-The English couple camped here as well a few days earlier and he pointed different places where people had pitched their tents.
+Apparently, we were not the only cyclists that picked this lake to camp.
+The English couple camped here as well a few days earlier and he pointed to different places where people had pitched their tents.
 He even brought us breakfast oats and potatoes.
 We couldn’t refuse his offer, – or better said – he didn’t leave until we finished his food.
 Although super friendly, with Nienke being really ill a few days earlier, it was a bit difficult to finish the breakfast.

 With the day ahead, the extra fuel was actually welcome.
 The plan was to get as far as possible to make life easier the next day, where the 5000m pass was awaiting.
 As we passed the first bump, a 4500m pass, the landscape opened up with some amazing views.
 We were surrounded by volcanic formations and little lagunas.
 It was a glimpse of what we could expect for the next few days.